The Best (and Worst) Time to Visit Zion National Park

 There's nothing like waking up in the beauty of Zion National Park, which is likely why camping is one of the park's most popular activities.
 That being said, you'll want to make reservations early, since Zion has just three campgrounds — South, Watchman, and Lava Point — and they fill up fast.

-Typically, South and Watchman Campgrounds, which are in Zion Canyon, are open from March to October, while Lava Point Campground, the more primitive camping option off Kolob Terrace Road, is open May through September.
-As long as you have appropriate camping gear (or a camper or RV), you can come anytime during the window, although those who want to avoid the heat might want to skip a visit in July.
+Typically, Watchman Campground, in Zion Canyon, is open year-round, and South is only closed in winter.
+Lava Point Campground, the more primitive camping option off Kolob Terrace Road, is open May through September.
+As long as you have appropriate camping gear (or a camper or RV), you can come anytime during that window, although those who want to avoid the heat might want to skip July.

 The Best Time to Visit Zion National Park for Hiking Angels Landing